stjudecloud/docs/docs/create-an-account.md

 # Create an account

 In order to request St. Jude data and work with that data in the cloud, you will need to create a DNAnexus account and use it to log in to St. Jude Cloud.
 St. Jude Cloud is built on top of the [DNAnexus](https://www.dnanexus.com/) genomics cloud ecosystem.
-For a comprehensive overview of how DNAnexus works, see
-[this page](https://www.dnanexus.com/product-overview).
 Each new user will receive a $50 credit upon creation of their St. Jude Cloud account with DNAnexus (see the [note](#billing-setup) in the Billing Setup section).

 !!! note
     The account creation and login process is slightly different if you are an internal user (you work at St. Jude).
 Internal users please go to the [intranet home page](https://home.stjude.org) and type 'Bioinformatics Self-Service' into the search bar.
 From there, click on the link that says 'Bioinformatics Self-Service on St. Jude Cloud' to access the internal guide to creating an account.